Over the Baja Sur Divide

-Although this road is challenging in spots and a modicum of off-road experience is needed, for the most part it is a good to decent track.
-Except in one spot – in early November 2017 a significant water hazard existed just north of Los Frailes that flooded the road for a quarter mile with a foot of standing water.
+Although this road is challenging in spots and a modicum of off-road experience is needed, for the most part it is a good to decent dirt track.
+Except in one spot — in early November 2017 a significant water hazard existed just north of Los Frailes that flooded the road for a quarter mile with a foot of standing water.
 It turns out this is the intelligence I received earlier from locals that caused me to alter my route plan.

 Pushing Further Off-the-Grid — Cabo Pulmo

 I sat here a moment and pondered my next move.
 True, I had watched as a local got through this without problems.
 But what if I’m not so lucky and I need to wade out to a local ranchito for assistance?
 After all, the Auto Club of America isn’t a phone call away for towing.
 I soon work up courage and follow another local through.

 After my success, a little bit beyond this waterlogged section I find probably the premier beach along this coast, Los Arbolitos.
 It attracts many to rough it with tent camping and primitive toilets and showers.
 This is the Baja I remember best with it’s long, empty, desolate stretches of undeveloped coastal wildness.

 The Ghosts of Baja Past

 Places like El Triunfo, home to a piano museum built to save the instruments discarded by it’s 19th century silver mining elite.
 Or Santiago, a Spanish mission town partially rebuilt in Cuban inspired socialist style during the late 70’s oil boom.

-But it was on the beaches of Cabo Pulmo National Park where I saw my quest fulfilled and I re-discovered the wild and remote ghosts of days past.
+But it was on the beaches of Cabo Pulmo National Park where I saw my quest fulfilled, where I re-discovered the wild and remote ghosts of Baja’s past.

 These first locations represent the dreams of boom times, fueled by wealth from ore and oil.
 Today the wealth is in tourism, and it fuels what could be a more sustainable specter.

 But I guess I have to wonder — will history repeat and through tourism, not silver, give all of Baja Sur an economic lift?

 When you go: